simpleanalytics/docs/_docs/30_features/40-extension.md

 Enjoy and if you have any feedback, go to our website and let us know!

-> For now the extension is only available in Chrome
+> For now the extension is only available in Chrome, Firefox and Opera are coming.